-The CPUE indices for age 12+ showed a decline from 2008 to 2010 and have fluctuated around at a considerably low level afterward (Fig. 1-5f).
+The CPUE indices for age 12+ showed a decline from 2008 to 2010 and have fluctuated around at a low level afterward (Fig. 1-5f).
 This decline and staying at the low level of the indices may relate to weak cohorts of 1999 to 2001 observed in the 2000-2002 GTI (Fig. 3-1).
-The indices in 2014 for this age group were at similar levels to the 5-year means.
+The indices in 2015 for this age group were above the past 5-year means.

 Fig. 1-6 compares trends of various CPUE indices for age 4+.
-These indices are: "Base" series which used 5x5-degree aggregated Core Vessel data and the standardization model agreed in the CPUE modeling Group (CCSBT 2010b, Itoh and Takahashi 2015); "Base with Sx5" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Base 40&45 combined" series which is same as the Base except for combining data of 40S and 45S latitudes (CCSBT 2014); "Reduce Base" series which used the same data and model as the Base except for excluding by-catch and year interaction terms from the standardization model (Itoh and Takahashi 2015); "GAM" series which was based on standardization by a general additive model (GAM) using 5x5-degree aggregated all vessel data (Chambers 2014); "N&T model" series which used Nishida and Tsuji (1998) model and 5x5-degree aggregated all vessel data.
+These indices are: "Base" series which used 5x5-degree aggregated Core Vessel data and the standardization model agreed in the CPUE modeling Group (CCSBT 2010b, Itoh and Takahashi 2016); "Base with Sx5" series which used the same data and model as the Base except that data resolution was by shot-by-shot basis; "Reduce Base" series which used the same data and model as the Base except for excluding by-catch and year interaction terms from the standardization model (Itoh and Takahashi 2016); "GAM" series which was based on standardization by a general additive model (GAM) using 5x5-degree aggregated all vessel data (Helidoniotis 2016); "N&T model" series which used Nishida and Tsuji (1998) model and 5x5-degree aggregated all vessel data.